Distributor Legal Center

 8. Verifications and Audits

-8.1 Choco shall keep records of its processing activities performed on behalf of Supplier and make available to Supplier upon request these records or any other information necessary to demonstrate compliance with statutory processor obligations set out under the Data Protection Laws.
+8.1 Choco shall keep records of its processing activities performed on behalf of Distributor and make available to Distributor upon request these records or any other information necessary to demonstrate compliance with statutory processor obligations set out under the Data Protection Laws.

-8.2 Choco shall allow for and contribute to audits, including on-site inspections, by Supplier or an auditor mandated by Supplier in relation to the processing of the Personal Data.
+8.2 Choco shall allow for and contribute to audits, including on-site inspections, by Distributor or an auditor mandated by Distributor in relation to the processing of the Personal Data.
 The audits and on-site inspections shall not hinder Choco in its normal business operations and should not place an undue burden on Choco.
 In particular, on-site inspections at Choco for no specific reason shall not take place more than once per calendar year and only during Choco’s normal business hours.
-Supplier shall notify Choco of inspections in written or text form at least 30 (thirty) days in advance, providing Choco with reasonable information about the scope, duration, and inspection plan.
-Supplier and Choco shall cooperate in good faith and mutually agree on the scope, duration, and start date of the inspection.
-Any costs incurred by Choco for any on-site inspections which are not clearly disproportionate or excessive, will be borne by the Supplier.
-Any auditor mandated by Supplier shall be an independent contractor that does not compete with Choco and such auditor may not commence its work prior to having executed a non-disclosure agreement with Choco.
+Distributor shall notify Choco of inspections in written or text form at least 30 (thirty) days in advance, providing Choco with reasonable information about the scope, duration, and inspection plan.
+Distributor and Choco shall cooperate in good faith and mutually agree on the scope, duration, and start date of the inspection.
+Any costs incurred by Choco for any on-site inspections which are not clearly disproportionate or excessive, will be borne by the Distributor.
+Any auditor mandated by Distributor shall be an independent contractor that does not compete with Choco and such auditor may not commence its work prior to having executed a non-disclosure agreement with Choco.

 9. Miscellaneous